 Bronx Zoo Boo at the Zoo — Bronx Park

-Saturday, September 29-Sunday, October 28 (weekends and Columbus Day)
+Saturday, September 28-Sunday, November 3 (weekends and Columbus Day)

-The Bronx Zoo's annual Halloween fest returns for another go-round in 2018 bringing with it a pair of scary night walks.
-One is for the adults-only crowd and includes appetizers and liquor, while the family-friendly version ends in an after-hours pizza party.
-During the daylight hours, you can walk the "Candy Trail," take part in a costume parade and enjoy performances, including magic shows, pumpkin carving demos, live bird shows, and even mind reading.
-Parents might peek into the beer tent, too.
+The Bronx Zoo's annual Halloween fest returns for another go-round in 2019 bringing with it a pair of scary night walks, one is family friendly, while the other is adults only.
+During the daylight hours, you can walk the "Candy Trail," take part in the twice-daily costume parade and enjoy performances, including magic shows, pumpkin carving demos, live bird shows, and more.
+Parents might enjoy a peek into the beer tent, too.

 The Laurie Berkner Band's Monster Boogie Halloween Concert – Upper West Side